 Based on these facts, some Indonesian writers presumed that the early Christian community in Indonesia existed in the seventh century in Northern Sumatra.
 However, these small communities died out.
-The present-day Catholic churches date back to the Catholic mission of the sixteenth and seventeenth centuries - or, more particularly, to the mission outreach of the nineteenth and twentieth centuries100.
+The present-day Catholic churches date back to the Catholic mission of the sixteenth and seventeenth centuries - or, more particularly, to the mission outreach of the nineteenth and twentieth centuries.100

-2.3.2 A Look at the Catholic Missions in the Sixteenth Century: Its Difficulties and Decline
+2.3.2.
+A Look at the Catholic Missions in the Sixteenth Century: Its Difficulties and Decline

 The sixteenth-century Catholic mission in Indonesia came from two directions: from the west by the Portuguese in Malacca and from the north by the Spaniards who were in the Philippines.
 The Portuguese started soon after their take-over of Malacca in 1511.
 They sailed to Indonesia seeking spices from the Moluccas and sandalwood from Timor.
-Their missionary activity, carried out by lay Catholics, Franciscans and diocesan priests, began in the Moluccas archipelago only after the occupation of Ternate and Tidore in 1522.
-Twelve years later (1534) the first baptisms were performed by Gonzalo Veloso, a lay Portuguese trader, in Mamuia, Halmahera.
-Catholic communities were eventually established in the Moluccas, Amboina and Ternate.
-Francis Xavier, the great Jesuit missionary, spent 14 months (1546-1547) visiting North Celebes and Ternate Island.
-Other Jesuits then continued the work of Xavier in the Moluccas and in Celebes.
-By 1569, the Jesuits took care of eighty thousand Christians in the Moluccas.
-In 1656 some Jesuits from the Philippines went to Borneo.
-Some years after that (1670), a prince from Siau north of Celebes went to Manila and asked for priests to teach his people Christianity.
-His request was well-responded to by some Jesuits who were able to gain some converts before the Dutch expelled them from that island.
-However, the results of evangelization in the big islands (Sumatra, Java, Borneo and Celebes) were actually smaller.
-The efforts of the Franciscans and Dominicans in Borneo and Java remained fruitless101.
+Their missionary activity, carried out by lay Catholics, Franciscans and diocesan priests, began in the Moluccas archipe-lago only after the occupation of Ternate and Tidore in 1522.
+Twelve years later (1534) the first baptisms

+98 A. HEUKEN, Christianity in pre-Colonial Indonesia, in: J. SIHAR ARITONANG - K. STEENBRINK (ed.), A History of Christianity in Indonesia, Leiden - Boston, Brill, 2008, 5.